David Cromwell

-Cromwell has written two books with Edwards.
-The earliest of these titled Guardians of Power: The Myth of the Liberal Media, was published by Pluto Press in 2006.
+Cromwell has written a number of books with Edwards.
+The earliest of these, titled Guardians of Power: The Myth of the Liberal Media, was published by Pluto Press in 2006.
 The authors argue, with reference to examples from the press and broadcasting, that the mass media in Britain enable 'state-corporate' power to pursue destructive aims at home and abroad.
-A later book, Newspeak in the 21st Century, taking a similar approach, appeared in 2009.
+Their next book, Newspeak in the 21st Century, took a similar approach and appeared in 2009.
+Propaganda Blitz: How the Corporate Media Distort Reality was published by Pluto Press in 2018.
+In this book, the authors argue that "major news media are an intrinsic component of this system run for the benefit of elites.
+The media are, in effect, the public relations wing of a planetary-wide network of exploitation, abuse and destruction".
+Reviewing Propaganda Blitz in the International Journal of Communication, Alan MacLeod of Glasgow University described Cromwell and Edwards as "[t]wo of the most strident, long-standing and influential critics of the media".

-As a solo author, Cromwell has written Private Planet (Charlbury: Jon Carpenter Publishing, 2001) and Why Are We the Good Guys?: Reclaiming Your Mind from the Delusions of Propaganda In a review of the book, Ian Sinclair, writing for the Morning Star, described Cromwell as "one of the most incisive and humane radical writers working today".
+As a solo author, Cromwell has written Private Planet (Charlbury: Jon Carpenter Publishing, 2001) and Why Are We the Good Guys?: Reclaiming Your Mind from the Delusions of Propaganda.
+In a review of the book, Ian Sinclair, writing for the Morning Star, described Cromwell as "one of the most incisive and humane radical writers working today".

 Together with historian Mark Levene, Cromwell founded the Crisis Forum, in 2002.
-According to Paul Robert Bartrop, Steven Leonard Jacobs, It is a "consciousness-raising body that believes humankind is in serious trouble due to an economic and political system that is destroying its ability to sustain its existence."
+According to Paul Robert Bartrop, Steven Leonard Jacobs, it is a "consciousness-raising body that believes humankind is in serious trouble due to an economic and political system that is destroying its ability to sustain its existence."
 Cromwell and Levene edited a collection of essays, Surviving Climate Change: The Struggle to Avert Global Catastrophe, which was published by Pluto Press in, 2007.